Constraints of dynamical dark energy models from different observational datasets: Summary

 \section{Summary}

-In this paper, we analyze the $\Lambda$CDM model and DDE parameterized models, placing strict constraints on key cosmological parameters using three datasets: CMB+BAO+PantheonPlus, CMB+BAO+DES-Y5 and CMB+BAO+Union3.
-This completes a systematic survey.
+In this paper, we analyze the $\Lambda$CDM model and DDE parameterized models, placing strict constraints on key cosmological parameters using four datasets: CMB+BAO+PantheonPlus, CMB+BAO+DES-Y5, CMB+BAO+Union3 and CMB+BAO(without LRG1 and LRG2)+DES-Y5.

-The study performed a comparative analysis based on $\Lambda$CDM model, including the single-parameter DDE model: $w$CDM, and six two-parameter DDE models: CPL, JBP, FSLL, BA, LOG, and EXP.
+The study performs a comparative analysis based on the $\Lambda$CDM model, including the single-parameter DDE model: $w$CDM, and six two-parameter DDE models: CPL, JBP, FSLL, BA, LOG, and EXP.
 Our work focuses on the DE EOS parameters ${w}_{0}$ and ${w}_{a}$, while also constraining the important derived parameters ${H}_{0}$, ${\sigma }_{8}$ and ${\Omega }_{m}$.
-In particular, we put emphasis on ${H}_{0}$ tension.
 To ensure the timeliness and reliability of the analysis, our CMB data include Planck PR3 TTEE+lowE and the newly released Planck PR4 CamSpec high-$l$ TTTEEE.
 For the BAO data, DESI DR2 is also used.
-Finally, three SNIa datasets are combined: PantheonPlus, DES-Y5 and Union3.
+Finally, three SNIa datasets are combined: PantheonPlus, DES-Y5, and Union3.